jesse-d-marder/classification-project/README.md

 ### Steps to Reproduce

 1. You will need an env.py file that contains the hostname, username and password of the mySQL database that contains the telco_churn table.
 Store that env file locally in the repository.
 2. Clone my repository (including the acquire.py, prepare.py, and model.py).
-Confirm .gitignore is hiding your env.py file/
+Confirm .gitignore is hiding your env.py file.
-3. Libaries used are pandas, matplotlib, scipy, sklearn, seaborn, and numpy.
+3. Libraries used are pandas, matplotlib, scipy, sklearn, seaborn, and numpy.
 4. You should be able to run churn_report.ipynb.

 ### Key Findings and Recommendations